National Productivity Investment Fund Context

 Scope of the Award

 As with all of our 3D3 doctoral studentships, the NPIF studentships comprise tuition fees at Home/EU rates and, for UK award holders, a maintenance award (£14,553 per year) tenable for a minimum period of 3 academic years.
 EU students are welcome to apply, but are eligible for tuition fees only.
-We also welcome applications for part-time studentships; these comprise tuition fees and a pro-rata maintenance award for a 5-year period.
+We also welcome applications for part-time studentships (which will be 50% pro-rata).

 Eligibility for PhD Studentships